MAT3500 – Topology

 This course is an introduction to topological spaces.
 It deals with constructions like subspaces, product spaces, and quotient spaces, and properties like compactness and connectedness.
 The course concludes with an introduction to fundamental groups and covering spaces.

-you know what it means for a metric space to be complete, and you can characterise compact metric spaces
+know what it means for a metric space to be complete, and you can characterize compact metric spaces

-you are familiar with the Urysohn lemma and the Tietze extension theorem, and you can characterise metrizable spaces
+are familiar with the Urysohn lemma and the Tietze extension theorem, and you can characterize metrizable spaces

-you are familiar with the construction of the fundamental group of a topological space and applications to covering spaces and homotopy theory
+are familiar with the construction of the fundamental group of a topological space and applications to covering spaces and homotopy theory.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 Mathematics R1 (or Mathematics S1 and S2) + R2

 Information technology (1+2)